Hilda's Dental Dilemma

-A routine dental cleaning turned into a lot more when Hilda's vet discovered a broken tooth.
+A routine dental cleaning in Dallas, TX turned into a lot more when Hilda's vet discovered a broken tooth.
 Toys that had been given to Hilda in an effort to prevent dental problems may have actually caused them.

 Hilda’s Pet Parents, David and Janette of Dallas, TX, tell the story: